noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - let the users define project specific reusable build flows
 - build cmds should be envokable by by general-purpose cmd runners (e.g. make)
   - however, `docker buildx bake` permits executing in parallel

+### gotchas

+- generally when you apply a `name` to something
+  - thats the external name outside of compose
+  - should be set to an `${ENV_VAR}` for dynamic lookup at runtime
+  - within compose you still reference things by the resource key

 ## basics